 Vice President and General Manager

 Eric has over twenty years of engineering experience and over a decade of managerial experience.
-He earned his Master of Science in Chemical Engineering from The University of Kansas and his Bachelor of Science degree in Chemical Engineering from Washington University, St Louis.
-His previous experience includes twelve years at Intel, where he managed engineers and technicians in a semiconductor manufacturing facility and drove strategic lean operation improvements.
-Eric subsequently worked for Honeywell on the Air Force Satellite Control Network contract, where he managed the Architecture and Requirements Branch within the Systems Engineering department.
-Upon moving to Durango Eric became the Director of Operations at StoneAge, a local company that manufactures high pressure waterblasting tools for industrial cleaning applications; he managed the Supply Chain, Manufacturing, Inventory, and Quality departments.
-Eric is the General Manager at AMPT; he drives continuous operational and organizational improvements.
-Eric has expertise in managing technical personnel, developing strategic direction, driving team development, and lean operations.
-He has six sigma green belt certification.
+He earned his Master of Science in Chemical Engineering from The University of Kansas and his Bachelor of Science degree in Chemical Engineering from Washington University in St Louis.
+His previous experience includes twelve years at Intel in a semiconductor manufacturing facility, Honeywell working on the Air Force Satellite Control Network contract, and StoneAge, a local company that manufactures high pressure waterblasting tools for industrial cleaning applications.
+Eric is the General Manager at AMPT where is responsible for financial management, program execution, proposals, and other operational functions.

 Lead Propellant Systems Engineer, Lead Design Engineer